kloop19/monad/README.md

-this is my token project for monad
+day 2 this is my token project for monad